-Vote at Home's organizational vision is even more expansive: we further believe that the bedrock principles of citizen participation and democratic governance are best served when states can implement accessible and secure "Vote at Home" (VAH) election systems.
-In such VAH systems, all active registered voters are automatically mailed their ballots several weeks prior to every election.
-Voters can then return their ballots by mail or in-person via a wide range of accessible, convenient, and secure locations.
+Vote at Home's organizational vision is even more expansive: we believe that citizen participation and democratic governance are best when states can implement accessible and secure Vote at Home (VaH) election systems.
+This approach enables all active registered voters to be automatically mailed a ballot before every election.
+Voters can then utilize a wide range of convenient and secure locations to return their ballot in person or by mail.

-For the November 2022 election, eight states - Oregon, Washington, California, Utah, Hawaii, Colorado, Nevada, and Vermont - plan to use such a VAH election system.
-However, all 50 states and the District of Columbia have specific policies and practices relating to mail-ballot use, and there is a wide variance in the laws state legislatures have enacted.
+For the November 2022 election, eight states - Oregon, Washington, California, Utah, Hawaii, Colorado, Nevada, and Vermont - and the District of Columbia used such a VAH election system.
+However, all 50 states and the District of Columbia have specific policies and practices relating to mail ballot use.
+There is a wide variance in the laws state legislatures have enacted.

 Are all voters - or only some - eligible to even apply for a mailed-out ballot?
-(Such ballots are often called "absentees," even when no excuse is required).
 Can voters apply online for their mailed-out ballot, or must they submit a paper form?
-Can voters sign up once - an option sometimes called "permanent absentee or early voting" - to receive ballots for all future elections for which they're eligible - or must they apply for every election?
+Can voters sign up once (an option sometimes called "permanent absentee or early voting) to receive a ballot for all future elections for which they're eligible, or must they apply for every election?
 Do return ballots include paid postage?
-Will ballots be accepted as valid if they're postmarked by Election Day, or must they be received by then?
-If a voter's signature is determined not to match, or has been omitted, what "notify and cure" policies exist to help validate that vote?
+Will they be accepted as valid if postmarked by Election Day, or must they be received by then?
+If a voter's signature is determined not to match or has been omitted, what "notify and cure" policies exist to help validate that vote?

-These are just a few of the many policy choices that state legislators and others are responsible for with respect to mail ballots.
+These are a few policy choices that state legislators and others are responsible for concerning mail ballots.

-So how "Vote at Home" friendly is your state - and why does it matter?
+So how "Vote at Home friendly" is your state, and why does it matter?

-Mail ballots first became prominent during the U.S. Civil War, allowing soldiers fighting to preserve the union a chance to weigh in on President Abraham Lincoln's 1864 re-election bid.
-By the mid-2010s, about

-25% of votes cast in major elections were coming in the form of returned mail ballots - a figure that rose to almost 50% in 2020's COVID-19 pandemic election.
+Mail ballots gained prominence during the U.S. Civil War, permitting active soldiers to preserve the union a chance to weigh in on President Abraham Lincoln's 1864 re-election bid.
+By the mid-2010s, about 25% of votes cast in central elections were in the form of returned mail ballots - a figure that rose to almost 50% in 2020's COVID-19 pandemic election.

-Just in the last 20 years, NVAHI calculates that more than 1 billion ballots have been mailed out, across all 50 states and D.C., for presidential and midterm elections; party primary races; and special vacancy and local elections.
-Strict and ever-improving security and verification protocols have meant that cases of even alleged voter fraud involving these 1 billion+ ballots - much less actual, proven cases - have amounted to far less than .0001% of the total.
-And none of those cases, across all 50 states, have come even close to changing an election outcome.
+In the last 20 years, NVAHI calculates that more than 1 billion ballots have been mailed out across all 50 states and Washington, D.C., for presidential and midterm elections, party primary races, special vacancy, and local elections.
+Strict and ever-improving security and verification protocols have meant that cases of even alleged voter fraud involving these one billion+ ballots (much less actual, proven cases) have amounted to far less than .0001% of the total.
+None of those cases, across all 50 states and Washington, D.C., have come close to changing an election outcome.

-Voters choose mailed-out ballots for a host of reasons.
-Work schedules, family obligations, transportation challenges, bad weather, long voting lines - these and other realities can often end up thwarting citizens' voting plans.
-Voters may prefer to directly mark a paper ballot, according to their schedules, often with the added benefit of feeling they've cast a more informed ballot.
+Voters choose mailed-out ballots for various reasons: work schedules, family obligations, transportation challenges, lousy weather, and long voting lines; these and other realities can often thwart citizens' voting plans.
+Voters may prefer to directly mark a paper ballot, according to their schedules, often with the added benefit of feeling they've cast a more informed vote.

 Perhaps most important is how mail ballots strengthen America's system of representative democracy.
-Indeed, an increasing abundance of research, especially in the wake of the 2020 election, is revealing how expanded use of mail ballots is strongly associated with - and drives - greater voter engagement and higher turnout.1
+Indeed, an increasing abundance of research, notably in the wake of the 2020 election, reveals how expanded use of mail ballots is strongly associated with and drives greater voter engagement and higher turnout.